gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Nurp ner," it buzzed loudly as its wheel snapped off.
 Its body rolled to a halt.
 To Maddy's horror,
-it righted itself and walked on its hands back to the trench to pull out the wheel and snap it back in place.
+it righted itself and scurried on its hands to pick up the wheel and snap it back in place.

-"Go!
-Run!"
+"Get out of here!"
 Special Leaf gasped.
 "I can't keep this up much longer!"

 "We're not leaving you!"
 Maddy cried,